 After some forty years of steady progress in 1965 the Company commissioned the first high technology ball rolling plant in the Western World for the manufacture of a range of carbon/manganese forged steel grinding media.
 The major advantage of this precision roll-balling technique compared with traditional forging methods was the uninterrupted grain flow achieved.
 The grinding balls were rolled directly from carbon and alloy round bar, followed by in-line heat treatment and uniform quenching, tailored to give even hardness throughout, which was essential for very even wear.

-In 2011 after three generations of family ownership, the Helipebs grinding media business was sold to Laurence McDougall, John Thompson and John Wraith who share ownership in other steel related businesses including All Steels Trading, Tomrods, Special Steel Sections and Steelstock Services.
+In 2011 after three generations of family ownership, the Helipebs grinding media business was sold to Laurence McDougall and John Wraith who share ownership in other steel related businesses including All Steels Trading and Special Steel Sections.
 The Steel Ball Company is the UK’s only manufacturer of steel grinding balls, which are supplied to power stations, mining and cement industries.

 Between 1970 and 2014 the business successfully traded out of premises sited on Sisson Road, Gloucester, where it operated a roll forging machine capable of producing up to 15,000 tonnes of grinding steel balls per year; in diameters ranging from 16mm to 70mm.
 From this larger site it became possible to also supply hammered forged steel balls made from selected carbon and alloy steels, which are essentially for semi-autogenous and primary milling, where steel balls over 70mm in diameter are required for impact grinding.